By Eric

 Since November, the Red Shirts have avoided amassing in Bangkok, a

 decision meant to prevent direct confrontation with royalist protesters.
+Typically Thailand's two factions alternate holding mass

-alternate controlling government -- simultaneous rallies could quickly raise
+protests, just as they alternate controlling government -- simultaneous rallies

 The military has continued to favor the opposition while avoiding